-CDCR allows you to take the necessary time to fulfill your military obligations.
-Depending on your military status and duration of leave you may be entitled to:
+CDCR allows reservists to take the necessary time to fulfill military obligations.
+Depending on the military status and duration of leave, reservists working for CDCR may be entitled to:

 - Time off for required physical exams before active duty

-- Travel time, if needed, to get to your assigned post during active duty
+- Travel time (if needed) to get to assigned posts during active duty

 - Time off for annual military training exercises